Web development & design – The same but different.

 Guessing isn’t any more of a strategy than hope is.
 Guessing is fine if you have a jar full of jelly beans and a car to win.
 When it comes to your business, not so much.
-One of the reasons for our short website development and design cycle is to get your website published and returning data as quickly as possible.
+One of the reasons for our short Reno web design and development cycle is to get your website published and returning data as quickly as possible.

 It is one thing to use knowledge and experience to set baseline design principles.
 After all, we know that certain words, pictures and their quality, or the placement of menu items have well-established norms based on years of accumulated information.
 It is prudent to use what we already know to establish guard rails.
 In other words, you have to start somewhere.

 What you don’t want is to be emotionally attached to a design idea to the point where you cling to it no matter what.
 Around here, we often use the term “data-driven design.”
 In some circles, data-driven design is catching on as a buzzword because it sounds cool and smart.
 There isn’t really a defined standard for what is and what is not data-driven design, and consequently, many agencies that claim to do it don’t even know what it means.

 The amazing thing about the internet is we have the ability to accumulate data from just about anything that happens online.
 This provides a massive body of information that gives us the ability to know exactly how your website development will affect the experiences of your users.
 You are probably familiar with primary website metrics like the number of visitors, the ratio of those that are new versus returning, bounce rate, time of site, etc. These are great but not very useful for knowing which parts of your website are leading to what.